viviann224/Bamazon/README.md

 This project is licensed under GitHub.

 **AUTHOR**:
--Matthew Steward - Initial work
--PM Milam IV - Initial work
--Vivian Tuong Nguyen - Initial work
+- Vivian Tuong Nguyen - Initial work
--Kyle Carter - Initial work

 **ACKNOWLEDGMENTS**:
-All rights are reserved to Matthew Steward, Kyle Carter, PM Milam IV, Vivian Tuong Nguyen.
-Do not alter or manipulate content and images from the authors listed above.
-Copyright   :copyright: 2018
+All rights are reserved to Vivian Tuong Nguyen.
+Do not alter or manipulate content and images from Vivian Tuong Nguyen Copyright   :copyright: 2018